 What is the current thinking about pregnancy and migraines?

-There are other various pregnancy related environmental factors that can independently trigger migraines, such as fatigue, emotional stress, and heat intolerance.
-Additionally, in the first trimester, when the unborn child is developing, special care has to be taken as to what a migraine sufferer can ingest.
+There are other various pregnancy related environmental factors that can independently trigger migraine attacks, such as fatigue, emotional stress, and heat intolerance.
+Additionally, in the first trimester, when the unborn child is developing, special care has to be taken as to what a person with migraine can ingest.
 With this in mind, there are various strategies that can be applied during pregnancy that can help ward off or improve the quality of life when migraine attacks are consistent.

 If a pregnant woman does however see an onset of new migraine episodes during her pregnancy or sees a worsening of her baseline migraine attack frequency or duration, this needs to be taken very seriously.
 Migraine symptoms in association with high blood pressure can increase the risk of preeclampsia, which can cause serious harm.